LifeAlgorithm/VitalSourcePrinter/README.md

 - pip3 install PyPDF2
 - pip3 install pyautogui

 Now you're ready to get started.
+In the case that you find the remainder of this tutorial to be visually hard to follow, be sure to check out the tutorial video.